Chethan-L-Gouda/DataStructure-C/README.md

 Tower Of Hanoi : In this problems we need to consider two Pegs ,and one of this Peg has n number of discs arranged in descending order from base to top ,now we need to move this discs to the other Peg using a third Peg called as auxilary Peg by following a set of rules.<br>
-The out of the program we be step to step trace of the movements this disc to achive the objective.
+The output of the program will be step to step trace of the movements of each disc to achive the objective.

 <b>Example output :</b>
 ```